alvinr/data-modeling/redis/inventory/README.md

     p.execute()
 ```

 Since the Sales and Marketing teams also want to know the total sales and availbale tickets for the event, we maintain two counters in the hash ```sales_summary```.
+It should be noted, that simply popping the ```pending``` queue could result in the loss of this event if a crash or other event was to occur.
+As we saw in the [state machine](../state_mchines/README.md) article, there are patterns to deal with this problem, so will omit here for sake of clarity.

-We can now create a new events and purchases
+We can now create a new events and purchases:

 ```
 events = [